 Is it very scary?
 How will my kids react?

 Most kids find the graveyard display a bit scary but not overly so.
 You will know your own kids better than us, so you need to decide how they will react.
 The display consists of actors in costume, a flying witch display, smoke and lighting effects, characters coming to life and one of them emerges from a grave or coffin in the ground.

 At the end of the piece, some or all of the characters make their way to the platform and you have the opportunity for photos and a bit of fun.

-Merlin is less scary!
+Merlin is less scary.
 The building where he is located will be decorated with various props and coloured lights.
-Merlin himself will adjust his act to the kids reactions and is quite non-scary!
+Merlin himself will adjust his act to the kids reactions and is quite friendly!